Learn About Kamikochi

 History

 Amid growing interest in national parks and nature preservation, the Chubu Sangaku National Park was established 1934.
 The area was deemed a “Place of Scenic Beauty”, with a bounty of “Special Natural Monuments”, or features of the natural environment like animals, plants, and mineral deposits protected by law for their academic and aesthetic value.
-Over time, various locations in and around the park have also gained special status, such as Shirahone Onsen which was named a Special National Monument in 1952.

 Today, Japan’s National Park system is overseen by the Ministry of the Environment that makes rigorous efforts to preserve the country’s precious natural assets.